hazelcast/hazelcast/hazelcast-documentation/src/ISemaphore.md

 </semaphore>
 ```

-***Note:*** *If there is a shortage of permits while the semaphore is being created, value of this property can be set to a negative number.*
+***NOTE:*** *If there is a shortage of permits while the semaphore is being created, value of this property can be set to a negative number.*

 If you execute the above `SemaphoreMember` class 5 times, output will be similar to the following: